PrefectHQ/prefect/docs/tutorial/tasks.md

 ## What is a task?

 A [task](/concepts/tasks/) is a Python function decorated with a `@task` decorator.
-Tasks represent distinct pieces of work executed within a flow.
-While flows provide a high-level structure for executing your code, tasks help organize your code by adding an atomic component that can be orchestrated and observed within the context of a flow.
+Tasks are atomic pieces of work that are executed independently within a flow.
+Tasks, and the dependencies between them, are displayed in the flow run graph, enabling you to break down a complex flow into something you can observe and understand.
+When a function becomes a task, it can be executed concurrently and its return value can be cached. makes it independent of the code around itWhile flows provide a high-level structure for executing your code,

 Flows and tasks share some common features: